nauman-shafique-hashmi/project_robotics_group3/README.md

    ## Distance calculation from the ArUco Detection

 <p>

 Because we used newest version of opencv, so we cannot directly use package to get the aruco to camera translation.
 So we defined our own function.
 It solved a pnp problem .we set the world coordinate in the middle of aruco, that’s why all the real world marker_points has 0 z coordinates.
 We took the “Infinitesimal Plane-Based Pose Estimation” method to solve the problem.

 </p>

  def my_estimatePoseSingleMarkers(self, corners, marker_size, mtx, distortion):
-        '''
-        This will estimate the rvec and tvec for each of the marker corners detected by: corners, ids, rejectedImgPoints = detector.detectMarkers(image)
-        corners - is an array of detected corners for each detected marker in the image marker_size - is the size of the detected markers mtx - is the camera matrix
-        distortion - is the camera distortion matrix RETURN list of rvecs, tvecs, and trash (so that it corresponds to the old estimatePoseSingleMarkers())
-        '''

         marker_points = np.array([[-marker_size / 2, marker_size / 2, 0],
                                 [marker_size / 2, marker_size / 2, 0],
                                 [marker_size / 2, -marker_size / 2, 0],